rocketacademy/bootcamp3.0-docs/projects/project-2-server-side-app.md

 ### Frontend Limitations

 Given the relative restrictions of a server-side app that renders HTML pages, there are certain ideas that will be more easily accomplished when we include more modern technologies.
-In later Coding Bootcamp modules we will learn how to incorporate 3rd-party JS libraries into our frontends to accomplish some of the following.
+In later SWE Bootcamp modules we will learn how to incorporate 3rd-party JS libraries into our frontends to accomplish some of the following.
 No worries if you don't have these for now.

 - Date or date-time input fields for scheduling or calendars.
 - User location using maps.